 Minneapolis makes up part of the Twin Cities along with St. Paul.
 With a population of over 400,000 people, it’s the largest city in Minnesota.
 As a big city, Minneapolis offers activities all year round.
 It’s home to Mall of America, 22 lakes, world-renowned art museums and a plethora of shopping and eating spots.
 It’s a popular destination for traveling, but also a great place for families and professionals.

-Drug and alcohol abuse are problems that affect Minneapolis just as they do other cities in the U.S. In 2015, more than 22,000 people entered a treatment program for drug and alcohol abuse.
+Drug and alcohol use are problems that affect Minneapolis just as they do other cities in the U.S. In 2015, more than 22,000 people entered a treatment program for drug and alcohol use.
 If you’re struggling with addiction, it’s important to know that you’re not alone.

 Get the help you need to get better by reaching out for help.
-Consider a drug rehab center in Minneapolis, MN or an alcohol rehab center in Minneapolis, MN for a local option.
-On the other hand, The Recovery Village is a nationwide network of treatment centers that offers professionalism and compassion for people going through a hard time in their lives.
-Let go of drugs and alcohol; start by making the call to a qualified expert.
+Consider a drug rehab center in Minneapolis or an alcohol rehab center in Minneapolis for a local option.

 You’re not alone in this struggle.